Obscuretone/obscuretone.github.io/public/posts/en/pygameboy.md

 Pixel rendering is another place where pure Python loops are expensive.
 A Game Boy frame is small by modern standards, but calculating background tiles, scrolling, palettes, sprites, and priority per pixel can still dominate runtime if each pixel is handled individually in Python.

 PyGameBoy uses NumPy to move scanline work into vectorized operations.
 Background and window pixels can be resolved in bulk, sprite intersections can be found with array operations, and the resulting palette indices can be mapped to RGB values before being pushed through Pygame.
+That is exactly the kind of work NumPy is built for: expressing array operations in a way that can run in optimized compiled code rather than Python loops, as the NumPy docs describe in their overview of [vectorization and array-oriented computing](https://numpy.org/doc/stable/user/whatisnumpy.html).

 The larger lesson is that Python performance often comes from choosing which work stays in Python and which work is expressed as bulk operations in C-backed libraries.